youuwang/ice-lens-model/README.md

 ## Introduction

 This is a repository for a 1D numerical model to predict ice lensing phenomenon in an initially saturated sandstone wall under different climatic conditions (monotonic and cyclic).
-The following steps for preparation of input files, compilation of source codes and running simulations all take the monotonic case for instance.
+The following steps for preparation of input files, compilation of source codes and running simulations all take the monotonic case for instance and the cyclic case is similar.

 ## Prepare input files